JANUARY 4—10, 2026

 scene study

 January 2026 marks the 4th year of these winter workshops.
-Actors and playwrights from all over the country meet in Clarksdale, Mississippi, the childhood home of Tennessee Williams to work deeply on craft, learn about Williams, and enjoy the rich Mississippi Delta culture.
+Actors and from all over the country meet in Clarksdale, Mississippi, the childhood home of Tennessee Williams, to work deeply on craft, learn about Williams, and enjoy the rich Mississippi Delta culture.

 Everyone starts the week with a tour through the town and surrounding area, beginning at the Tennessee Williams Rectory Museum.
 Many of Williams most famous plays are set in, or refer to the Mississippi Delta, including CAT ON A HOT TIN ROOF, A STREETCAR NAMED DESIRE (Blanche and Stella’s home), THE GLASS MENAGERIE (home of Amanda Wingfield’s gentleman callers), and ORPHEUS DESCENDING.
 SUMMER AND SMOKE and THE ECCENTRICITIES OF A NIGHTINGALE are set in the rectory itself.
 We then tour the town, reading monologues and scenes at the actual sites they’re set in, and then we drive out to the Mississippi River.
 We finish with dinner at Moon Lake, the site of Blanche’s husband’s tragic suicide in STREETCAR.
 Moon Lake is featured in all of Williams’ Delta plays.

-During the week both the playwriting and acting groups have daily class and daily time for writing or rehearsals.
+During the week, there is daily class and daily time for rehearsals.
 Wednesday is a day off (the only request for improvement by the first group!).
-There is some evening programming including play readings and historical talks.
+In the evenings, Clarksdale has live Blues 365 nights a year.
 Morning yoga is an option with the excellent teachers from Delta Yoga.
-We finish with public performances of the Williams scenes, and writer’s scenes read by the actors.
+We finish with public performances of the Williams scenes for the community.
 Our last day ends with dinner and Blues in town.

 tennessee williams scene study with karen kohlhaas